nathanyao13/Whos-That-Pokemon/README.md

 ### Primary and Secondary Typing

-- Many Pokémon have **dual types** — a **primary type** and, if present, a **secondary type**.
+- Many Pokémon have dual types — a primary type and, if present, a secondary type.
-- This project focused solely on classifying the **primary type**, which simplifies the problem but may overlook important features.
+- This project focused solely on classifying the primary type, which simplifies the problem but may overlook important features.
-- Some model errors appear to be caused by **confusion with secondary types**, especially in dual-typed Pokémon.
+- Some model errors appear to be caused by confusion with secondary types, especially in dual-typed Pokémon.
-- In future work, a **multi-label classification** approach could be adopted to account for both primary and secondary types, potentially improving accuracy.
+- In future work, a multi-label classification approach could be adopted to account for both primary and secondary types, potentially improving accuracy.

 ### Accuracy and Dataset Limitations

-- The dataset contains images of approximately **800 Pokémon**, which limits model performance due to its relatively small size.
+- The dataset contains images of approximately 800 Pokémon, which limits model performance due to its relatively small size.
-- As **new Pokémon generations** are released, the dataset will grow in both **diversity** and **size**.
+- As new Pokémon generations are released, the dataset will grow in both diversity and size.
 - A larger and more balanced dataset would enable:
-  - Better **generalization**,
+  - Better generalization,
-  - Reduced **overfitting**, and
+  - Reduced overfitting, and
   - More accurate classification across all types.
-- Future iterations of this project using expanded datasets could yield **significantly better results**.
+- Future iterations of this project using expanded datasets could yield significantly better results.

 ---